-Approximately four percent of DHHL's 203,982 acres of land are located on O'ahu.
-As a result of the No lands have been designated for Pastoral homesteading, and there are no pastoral applicant lists on O'ahu.
+Approximately four percent of DHHL's 204,006 acres of land are located on O'ahu.
+In recognizing the severity of the land shortage, the HHCA was originally implemented on O'ahu without awards of pastoral lands or a pastoral waiting list.
+No lands have been designated for Pastoral homesteading, and there are no pastoral applicant lists on O'ahu.